 The City engages diverse audiences and stakeholders to share their accounts of the history and relevance of parks and natural processes to their lives, thus activating parks through exploration of their contemporary and historical significance.
-The National Parks Service makes recommendations on developing interpretive signage and programming that engage audiences, encourage shared stewardship, and create opportunities for lifelong learning.
+The National Parks Service makes recommendations on developing interpretive signage and programming that engages audiences, encourages shared stewardship, and creates opportunities for lifelong learning.
 Such an approach may facilitate audience interaction with one another and with resources that parks provide.